codeship/RIG/STYLEGUIDE.md

 ## Using DATA Attributes

-Data attributes can be very helpufull in a lot of cases.
+Data attributes can be very helpful in a lot of cases.
 You can store custom data in them or use them as entry points for complex component relations.
 Imagine this:
 (Example in JADE)